mrDIMAS/rusty-shooter/README.md

 - [ ] Leader board - game mode specific leader board should be added.
 - [ ] Pathfinding - there should be a way to specify navmesh that will be used for navigation.
 Some crates that can help there - https://crates.io/crates/navmesh - need to check that.
 - [ ] Match options.
-- [ ] Hit marks on surfaces - there is no "visual proof" that projectile has hit surface (well there is some shitty "fog", but this was added for tests and should be replaced with something more suitable)
+- [ ] Hit marks on surfaces - there is no "visual proof" that projectile has hit surface
 - [ ] `Deathmatch` game mode - easiest game mode to implement.
 - [ ] `Capture the flag` game mode - similar to Q3 game mode is nice to have.
 - [ ] `Team deathmatch` game mode - again similar to Q3.